 The training grants analyst coordinates the activities of faculty, staff, and administrators in the preparation of training grant program proposals to extramural sponsors.
-He/she assumes lead responsibility for data collection, maintenance, and retrieval including preparing required training grant tables and reports according to the guidelines for each funding opportunity.
-He/she develops resources to support extramurally funded training programs including developing web site content, such as templates and samples of key proposal elements; designs and conducts workshops for faculty, staff, and administrators to provide details about funding opportunities; and identifies best practices for maintaining necessary records on trainees and mentors.
+They assume lead responsibility for data collection, maintenance, and retrieval including preparing required training grant tables and reports according to the guidelines for each funding opportunity.
+They develop resources to support extramurally funded training programs including developing web site content, such as templates and samples of key proposal elements; design and conduct workshops for faculty, staff, and administrators to provide details about funding opportunities; and identify best practices for maintaining necessary records on trainees and mentors.

 John King, Director of Analysis and Policy (Graduate Studies)

 John serves as a liaison between Graduate Studies and faculty who are either considering or actively engaged in the process of submitting training grant proposals.
 He oversees the preparation of institutional data required for training grant proposals and manages the matching commitments from the Office of Graduate Studies.
 He coordinates efforts to reach out to and identify training grant opportunities for specific faculty, and evaluates research results to develop and implement new strategies for assisting in successful training grant proposals.

 Sheryl Soucy-Lubell, Director, Interdisciplinary Research Support (Office of Research)

 Sheryl and the other members of the IRS team help coordinate the preparation of major interdisciplinary grant proposals, including those for training grants.
 The IRS team is dedicated to serving faculty investigators through the entire proposal process: aiding the development of research and training programs; creating budgets and justifications; providing high-level and detailed editing; facilitating internal and external submissions processes; and advising on internal and sponsor policy.

 Lisa Finnegan, Graduate Financial Support Specialist (Graduate Studies)